 IDFA is a national not-for-profit and leading peak body offering education, advocacy and awareness for Australians living with primary or secondary immunodeficiencies.
 In conjunction with our community-focussed model of care IDFA assists in achieving improved patient outcomes and quality of life.
 With the support of our medical advisory panel and through national and international relationships IDFA is a respected organisation within the medical and patient community.

-As Oli is so sporty, he has struggled to accept his diagnosis and doesn’t want his health to affect his sport.
+As a sporty teenager, Oli has struggled to accept his diagnosis and doesn’t want his health to affect his sport.
 Oli has shared his story in the hope that there may be other young people out there who feel the same.
+This is his story…

 What is World PI Week?
 World PI Week offers an opportunity to inform and educate health policy-makers, schools and families, and the general public about primary...